MasteryEducation/CPAExamsMastery.com/content/far/3/11/5/index.md

 ---

-## SEO-Optimized Quiz on Inventory Errors and Adjustments
+## Quiz on Inventory Errors and Adjustments

 {{< quizdown >}}